partykit/partykit/apps/blog/src/content/blog/partyserver-class-api.md

 ## Better support for Hibernatable WebSockets

-So far, I've told you that `PartyServer` is stateful, and remains in memory in between requests.
+So far, I've told you that `PartyServer` is stateful, and remains in memory between requests.
 This is true, and indeed very useful, but for very high-traffic or high-connection requests, this can get expensive both computationally, and in billing seconds.

-In order to support scaling parties to tens of thousands of concurrent connections, PartyKit supports the CloudFlare Durable Object [Hibernatable WebSockets API](https://developers.cloudflare.com/durable-objects/api/hibernatable-websockets-api).
+In order to support scaling parties to tens of thousands of concurrent connections, PartyKit supports the Cloudflare Durable Object [Hibernatable WebSockets API](https://developers.cloudflare.com/durable-objects/api/hibernatable-websockets-api).

 When opting into hibernation, the server goes to sleep between messages, and only comes alive when there is work to be performed, making it more cost-effective and easier to scale.